house9/jquery-iframe-auto-height/README.markdown

 * callback: function
   * Default empty function
   * Optionally define a callback function (in this case inline) that will do something with the callbackObject.newFrameHeight value.
 This can for instance be used with easyXDM to alert another domain that the frame has changed height.
-(See http://github.com/oyvindkinsey/easyXDM.)
   * Example: `$('iframe').iframeAutoHeight({callback: function(callbackObject) { alert(callbackObject.newFrameHeight);} });`
-  * you can also access the current iframe jquery wrapper object use this
+  * you can also access the current iframe jquery wrapper object use the `this` keyword
-  * for example:
-  * `callback: function(callbackObject) { `
-  * `  alert(callbackObject.newFrameHeight + " and the iframe href is:" + $(this).attr('src')); `
+  * for example: `callback: function(callbackObject) { alert(callbackObject.newFrameHeight + " and the iframe href is:" + $(this).attr('src')); } `
-  * `} `

 * debug: boolean
   * Default is false
   * Will log some internal information to the console, if available